elaforge/karya/doc/cmd.md

 MethodEdit (tab, by default) and type `i` to wind up with `i 1`.
 What that means, of course, is documented in [control calls](calls.html).

-### raw input
+### floating input

-Edit input is technically not a edit mode since it's not in 'Cmd.Cmd.EditMode', but it's used to enter or alter text.
-For example, the "append text" cmd (bound to 'a' by default), brings up a text input to edit event text directly.
+Floating input is technically not a edit mode since it's not in 'Cmd.Cmd.EditMode', but it's used to enter or alter text.
+For example, the "append text" cmd (bound to 'a' by default), brings up a floating text input to edit event text directly.

 Events created on control and pitch tracks will normally be zero duration.
 Events on a note track will use the duration of the current TimeStep, but if